codesrepo/codesrepo.github.io/index.md

-## Causal research in Data Science: With reflections on fairness and data monetization
+## Causal research in Data Science: With reflections on ML fairness and data monetization

 If you are reading this post, chances are, you have already encountered at least once, the phrase "causal inference" or "causal research" in the contemporary literature.
-Althouh this phrase may seem advanced, human beings learn to survive using the causal inference.
-Like we have learned over a period of time that: if someone is bitten by a snake chances of survival is very low, low rainfall is likely to cause lower agricultural yield and will result in inflation of the food prices, when there is a positive news stock market is likely to surge, an educational level is positively correlated to job performance.
-In summary, we have learned relationships like poison causes death, low rainfall causes rise in food price, positive news impacts stock market positively, education is necessary for better job performance etc. However, there can be certain cases when it may appear that there is an association between two phenomenon but it may not be due to a causal relationship.
+Althouh this phrase may seem new, human beings learn to survive using the causal inference.
+Like we have learned over a period of time that: if someone is bitten by a snake chances of survival is very low, low rainfall is likely to cause lower agricultural yield and will result in inflation of the food prices, when there is a positive news stock market is likely to surge, an better educational  is positively correlated to high salary.
+In summary, we have learned relationships like poison causes death, low rainfall causes rise in food price, positive news impacts stock market positively, education is necessary for a better job performance etc.

+Causal analysis helps us understand "how"and "why" causes influence their effect.
+However, there can be certain cases when it may appear that two phenomenon are related, but it may not be due to a causal relationship.
 For example, if we study any data we will find correlation between yellow fingers and lung cancer, but yellow finger is not a cause of lung cancer.
 In the subsequent sections, i'll explain this phenomenon through examples when there is strong association without causation.
 Which leads us to a famous quote "correlation is not causation" which all of us hear during the first few months of our career from wise looking men.